-Seven years in and their ninth release, Rush released their critically acclaimed Moving Pictures, often considered one of the greatest hard rock albums of all times.
+Seven years in and their ninth release, Rush released their critically acclaimed Moving Pictures, often considered one of the greatest hard rock albums of all time.
 Taking some cues from the new wave movement they superbly blend their progressive hard rock approach, all honed to perfection.
 This release is chalk full of classics, and the band performs several songs regularly in concert and classic rock radio often pulls from this album too.
 While other hard rock bands at the time experimented unsuccessfully with other musical styles, Rush were one of the few to successfully cross over.
-Rush proved with Moving Pictures that there was still uncharted territory to explore within the hard rock format, and were rewarded with their most enduring and popular album.
+Rush proved with Moving Pictures that there was still uncharted territory to explore within the hard rock format and were rewarded with their most enduring and popular album.

 In May of 2011 Moving Pictures was released as a 5.1 surround sound deluxe set in two formats: 1) a digitally remastered CD plus DVD and 2) a digitally remastered CD plus Blu-ray Audio disc.

-The DTS-HD version on the Blu-ray disc adds a fullness to the bottom end, and smoothes the bright tops that are predominant in the mix.
-Synths pull the listener towards the back on the first track Tom Sawyer, while second guitars fill the rears on Red Barchetta, a powerful sound desired by all Marshall stack rockers.
-Get ready to be whipped on the third track, YYZ, where Neil Peart's drums circle around you, as this instrumental track shows off the talents of this Canadian power trio.
-While the stereo mix offers some excellent depth, and is a perfect companion when traveling, the surround mix places the listener into a cavernous space well utilized by all channel reverb, panning of instruments among the five main channels, with some sweet movements from front to rear, and a wide spread on the drum kit.
+The DTS-HD version on the Blu-ray disc digs in on the low end while smoothing the bright tops that are predominant in the mix.
+Synths pull the listener towards the back on the first track “Tom Sawyer,” while second guitars fill the rears on “Red Barchetta,” a powerful sound desired by all Marshall stack rockers.
+Get ready to be whipped on the third track, “YYZ,” where Neil Peart's drums circle around the sweet spot, as this instrumental track shows off the talents of this Canadian power trio.
+While the stereo mix offers some excellent depth, and is a perfect companion when traveling, the surround mix places the listener into a cavernous space well utilized by all channel reverb, panning of instruments among the five main channels, with some sweet movements from front to rear, and a wide spreading of the drum kit.

 Get your copy here: